Khatron Ke Khiladi 9: Zain Imam Finalised, Jasmin Bhasin, Avika Gor & Aditya Narayan Approached!

 Jasmin Bhasin Approached For KKK 9!

 It is also being said that Zain's Tashan-E-Ishq co-actress, Jasmin Bhasin has also been approached for the show.
-The actress is currently seen on Color's show, Dil Se Dil Tak, which apparently is going to end soon.
+The actress is currently seen on Colors' show, Dil Se Dil Tak, which apparently is going to end soon.

 Jasmin Is Unaware About It!

-So post the show's end, the actress will be free to take up KKK 9, which is also a Color's show.
+So post the show's end, the actress will be free to take up KKK 9, which is also a Colors' show.
 When asked as to whether she is approached for the show, the actress told an entertainment portal, "I am not aware about it."

 Avika Gor & Aditya Narayan Approached For KKK 9!